-- 8.6 The site is currently occupied by Belmont Health Centre.
-The redevelopment of the site to provide a modernised health care facility may form part of a mixed use scheme which incorporates other community uses and/or town centre uses appropriate to the scale and role of this local centre. - 8.7 The Belmont Trail runs alongside the eastern boundary of the site.
+- by Belmont Health Centre.
+The redevelopment of the site to provide a modernised health care facility may form part of a mixed use scheme which incorporates other community uses and/or town centre uses appropriate to the scale and role of this local centre. - 2.7 The Belmont Trail runs alongside the eastern boundary of the site.
 The Trail is an important part of Harrow's Green Grid and the adjacent section (including the Belmont local centre car park) forms part of a designated green chain and site of importance for nature conservation.
 The design and layout of proposals should therefore maintain the integrity of the Trail and enhance its biodiversity value along the boundary.

-SITE G03: ST. GEORGE'S PLAYING FIELD, PINNER VIEW, NORTH HARROW
+ST. GEORGE'S PLAYING FIELD, PINNER VIEW, NORTH HARROW